For the past year or so, my boyfriend and I have had a very minimalist bedroom with only a bed and two nightstands.

-Having many knick-knacks on our nightstands, shelves, dresser or any other surfaces in our room is a major source of visual clutter.
+Having many knick-knacks on our nightstands, shelves, dressers or any other surfaces in our room is a major source of visual clutter.

-But having an excessive amount or some that you no longer love, let go of them.
+But if you have an excessive amount or some that you no longer love, allow yourself to let them go.

-I find that bedrooms with only a few things are a lot more welcoming and relaxing!
+I find that bedrooms with only a few things in them are a lot more welcoming and relaxing!

 3 – Wall decorations

 On my bedroom walls, I only have two sconces and a beautiful canvas print featuring a stunning seaside landscape.

 I am not saying that you cannot have different decorations on the walls of your bedroom.

 But like knick-knacks, too many of them can increase visual clutter and make everything look chaotic.

 Try to only hang wall decor that you absolutely love and that goes well with your interior design, and remove decorations you do not like looking at anymore.